 It’s time to take the final gravity reading, or “FG,” once your beer has spent enough time in the secondary fermenter.
 The final gravity will help you to determine how much work your yeast has done during fermentation and, as a result, the alcohol percentage of your beer.
 Take your FG reading the same way you did your OG reading, making sure to keep the idea of adequate sanitization in mind.

-When you’re ready to drink your beer, keep it in an airtight container to allow it to carbonate and condition.
+When you’re ready to drink your beer, keep it in an airtight container or a bottle to allow it to carbonate and condition.

 How to bottle beer

 You’ll need to follow these steps if you decide to bottle your beer.

 - To begin, thoroughly sterilize all surfaces that will come into contact with the beer.

 - Then, in the empty bottling bucket, add the priming sugar.
 Rack the beer from the secondary fermenter to the bottling bucket, which will also combine the two.

 - After that, connect the racking tubing to the spigot on the bottling bucket.